Yann-GitHub/acme-rockets-tailwindcss/README.md

 @tailwind utilities;
 ```

  In some cases, you might encounter the error "unknown at-rule @tailwind" in VSCode.
-To resolve this, either modify the VSCode settings to avoid errors for future projects or add a '.vscode/settings.json' file with the following code:
+To resolve this, either modify the VSCode settings to avoid errors for future projects or add a '.vscode/settings.json' file with the following code (https://stackoverflow.com/questions/65247279/unknown-at-rule-tailwind-cssunknownatrules):
 ```json
 {
   "files.associations": {